karanxgill/AllHoursCafe/README.md

    ```
 6. Run the application (F5 or Ctrl+F5)

-## Admin Access
+## SuperAdmin Access
-When you run the application for the first time and apply database migrations, an admin account is automatically created with the following credentials:
+When you run the application for the first time and apply database migrations, a SuperAdmin account is automatically created with the following credentials:

-- **Email**: admin@allhourscafe.com
+- **Email**: superadmin@allhourscafe.com
-- **Password**: Admin@123
+- **Password**: SuperAdmin@123

-These credentials can be used to access the admin dashboard.
-For security reasons, it's recommended to change the default password after your first login.
+These credentials can be used to access the admin dashboard with full administrative privileges.
+For security reasons, it's **strongly recommended** to change the default password immediately after your first login.

+## Role Hierarchy

+The application implements a hierarchical role system with three levels:

+### SuperAdmin
+- Highest level with full administrative privileges
+- Can create, edit, and delete all content
+- Can create and manage other SuperAdmins and regular Admins
+- Can disable any user account, including other SuperAdmin accounts
+- Has exclusive access to the role management functionality

+### Admin
+- Created only by SuperAdmins
+- Can manage content (menu items, categories, orders, etc.)
+- Cannot create or manage other Admins
+- Cannot disable SuperAdmin accounts
+- Cannot access role management functionality

+### User
+- Regular customers who register through the signup process
+- Can place orders, make reservations, and manage their profile
+- No administrative access

 ## Key Pages